 They started the set with ‘Depression’ from their first album ‘Damaged’ released in 1981.
-Their set list was comprised of all the fan favorites.
+Their set list was comprised of all the fan favourites.
 Especially, they played many songs from the first album, which was critically acclaimed.

 The one and only guitar player Greg Ginn obviously had a charismatic aura on stage.
 Ginn’s signature guitar tone sounded great and the crowd seemed truly excited to see his expressive performance.
 Unlike the other punk and hardcore bands, Black Flag’s sound has various elements, such as blues, jazz, free jazz, spoken words, heavy metal, sludge metal, etc. That’s because the founder and primary songwriter Ginn has always been creative and experimental about his work.

 The audience never forgot to enjoy singing along, while moshing and crowd surfing.
 Especially, ‘Gimmie Gimmie Gimmie’, ‘Slip It In’ and ‘Rise Above’ were absolutely fun and got the audience wild!

 The band ended their set with Richard Berry cover ‘Louie Louie’ and didn’t play an encore.
 However, legendary Jinn appeared the merchandise booth very soon.
 He was accommodating requests from his fans with taking photos together and giving an autograph on their records.